Efficient and Scalable Neural Symbolic Search for Knowledge Graph Complex Query Answering: Background

-Neural symbolic search methods solve this problem by continually pruning the query graph. \begin{definition}[Query Graph] The query graph of $\phi$ is defined as a set of quadruples, $G_{\phi} = \{(h_i, r_i, t_i, \textsc{Neg}_i)\}$.
-The $h$ and $t$ are nodes, where we refer to entities as constant nodes and to variables as variable nodes.
-The edge is defined by a quadruple, along with two attributes: $r$, which denotes the relation, and $\textsc{Neg}_i$, which is the bool variable indicating whether the atom is positive. \end{definition} \begin{definition}[Fuzzy vector] Given the domain $\mathcal{D}$ of variable and a membership function $\mu: \mathcal{D} \to [0,1] $, the fuzzy vector of $\mathcal{D}$ is defined with $D_i = \mu(s, \mathcal{D})$, where $s \in \mathcal{D}$. \end{definition} \begin{proposition}[\textsc{RemoveConstNode}] The constant node in $G_\phi$ can be removed in $O(|\mathcal{E}|)$.
+We then introduce query graph to represent logical queries in a graph-structured form, allowing neural-symbolic methods to infer answers based on the graph topology. \begin{definition}[Query graph] The query graph of $\phi$ is defined as a set of quadruples, $G_{\phi} = \{(h_i, r_i, t_i, \textsc{Neg}_i)\}$.
+The $h$ and $t$ are nodes, where we refer to an entity as constant node and to variable as variable node.
+The edge is defined by a quadruple, along with two attributes: $r$, which denotes the relation, and $\textsc{Neg}_i$, which is the boolean variable indicating whether the atom is positive. \end{definition}